Reconciliation of quantum local master equations with thermodynamics: Summary and Conclusions

 Our findings therefore provide clear evidence that in order to be consistent with thermodynamics, one must take into consideration the microscopic model associated with a particular dynamical equation.
 Moreover, for a given process, complete positivity ensures that a quantum microscopic model can always be found.
 Hence, by taking into account all sources of energy exchange, we prove that the thermodynamic laws will always be satisfied.

 \acknowledgements We thank D. Alonso, F. Barra, M. Campisi, J. P. Paz for discussions.
 GTL acknowledges the support from the S\~ao Paulo Research Foundation, under grant number 2016/08721-7.
 GDC and MA acknowledge the KITP program ``Thermodynamics of quantum systems: Measurement, engines, and control'' 2018, where part of this work has been done.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
 AJR acknowledges support from CONICET, ANPCyT and UBACyT.
+AF acknowledges support from the EPSRC project EP/P00282X/1.